liijunwei/practice/ruby/working-with-unix-processes/11.processes_can_fork/note01.md

      Otherwise, a value of -1 is returned to the parent process, no child process is created, and the global variable errno is set to indicate the error.
 ```

++ fork(2) creates a new process that's a copy of the old process.

++ When you pass a block to the fork method that block will be executed in the new child process, while the parent process simply skips over it.

++ The child process exits when it’s done executing the block.
+It does not continue along the same code path as the parent.

++ Ruby’s Kernel#fork maps to fork(2).